berdim99/wordle_helper/README.md

 To use the helper, play Wordle like you're used to, but after each guess, you can input your leanings to the helper, and it will show you a list of words you can choose from.

 To prevent removing words that should not be removed, start with the green (exact matches), then the partial matches, and only then the words that are not found at all.

-The list of words are taken from the default Mac/Linux words file (usually /usr/share/dict/words).
+The list of words are scrapped from the Wordle game.
-Note that not all words in that file are used by the game, and possibly, the game might use words not in this file.

-Brief usage:
+The list of words suggested are ordered by the popularity of letters in all the game words.
+However, when there are only a few words left with the same letter popularity, the list will be randomized.

+Usage:

-- Type "show" or enter to see a list of words (+ how many are left)
+- Type enter (or "show") to see a list of words (+ how many are left)
 - If a letter is found, type "+{position}{letter}" to remove all words where that letter is not in that position
 - If a letter is misplaced, type "?{position}{letter}" to remove all words without that letter, or if the letter is in that position.
 - If a letter is not in the word, type "-{letters}" to remove all words with the given letters from the list (e.g "-ca" to remove the letters "c" and "a")
+- Type "reset" to reset the game state and start over
+- Type "define {word}" to open dictionary.com to define the word in the query.
+You can omit the word if there is only one word left.

-Example run (spoiler for the 1/23/2022 game!)
+Example run (spoiler for the 2/13/2022 game!)

 ```
-// I played "AGILE"
-Read 10230 5 character words
+Read 12972 5 character words
+# I played "CARES"
+Enter your input (type help for syntax):?2r
+Removed 10003 words.
+Left: 2969
-Enter your input (type help for syntax):+3i
+Enter your input (type help for syntax):?4n
-Removed 9385 words.
-Left: 845
+Removed 2666 words.
+Left: 303
-Enter your input (type help for syntax):-agle
+Enter your input (type help for syntax):-cae
-Removed 631 words.
-Left: 214
+Removed 238 words.
+Left: 65
 Enter your input (type help for syntax):
-Showing 25/214 words
-BOIKO
-BOIST
-BRICK
-BRINK
-BRINY
-BRISK
-BRISS
-BRITH
-BRIZZ
-BUIST
-CHICK
-CHICO
-CHICO
-CHIMU
-CHINK
-CHINK
-CHINO
-CHINT
-CHIOT
-CHIPS
-CHIRK
-CHIRM
-CHIRO
-CHIRP
-CHIRR
-// I played "BRICK"
-Enter your input (type help for syntax):+2r
-Removed 165 words.
-Left: 49
-Enter your input (type help for syntax):?4c
-Removed 43 words.
-Left: 6
-Enter your input (type help for syntax):-bk
-Removed 2 words.
+Showing 30/65 words
+NORIS
+PORIN
+MOURN
+BOURN
+ROBIN
+BURIN
+KORUN
+NORKS
+ROSIN
+NORMS
+PURIN
+YOURN
+MORON
+NOIRS
+BORON
+NURDS
+RONTS
+GIRON
+RUTIN
+DOORN
+NIRLS
+NURLS
+RUBIN
+ROTON
+RINDS
+RUNDS
+NURRS
+MIRIN
+RONIN
+RUNTS
+Enter your input (type help for syntax):+2o   # I played "NORIS"
+Removed 44 words.
+Left: 21
+Enter your input (type help for syntax):+4i
+Removed 16 words.
+Left: 5
+Enter your input (type help for syntax):?1n
+Removed 1 words.
 Left: 4
+Enter your input (type help for syntax):?3r
+Removed 1 words.
+Left: 3
+Enter your input (type help for syntax):-s
+Removed 1 words.
+Left: 2
 Enter your input (type help for syntax):
-Showing 4/4 words
+Showing 2/2 words in random order
-CRIMP
-CRISP
-CRISS
-CRITH
+ROBIN
+RONIN
-Enter your input (type help for syntax):quit                                                                                                                 /1m-29.7s
+Enter your input (type help for syntax):^C     # I played the winning word
+bye bye
 ```

-Lastly, this project was made for fun, use it if you will, at your own risk.